-• No additional validation will be carried out by the Register over and above what is currently carried out or proposed in section 1.
+No additional validation will be carried out by the Register over and above what is currently carried out or proposed in section 1.

-tion 2 - Optional Company Details as details entered at Section 1 above). s they Appear on the Registers (To be completed only if relevant and different from (i) Company Name The Energy Assessor shall provide the full registered name of the company such as would be recorded in official documents Registered with Companies House or on official letterheads or websites associated with the Company.
+hey Appear on the Registers (To b (To be completed only if relevant and different from the details entered at Sect ion 1 above). (i) Company Name The Energy Assessor shall provide the full registered name of the company such as would be recorded in official documents Registered with Companies House or on official letterheads or websites associated with the Company.
 Schemes shall treat failure to provide correct and up to date information as a breach of the Code of Conduct.
-Uploading of incorrect information onto the Register by Schemes shall be deemed non-compliant with the SORs. (ii) Company As above, but in specific connection with the Company

-Registration Number Registration Number. (iii) Company Address Address 1 (building name/number) Address 2 Address 3 Town Postcode As above, but in specific connection with the Company Address. (iv) Company Telephone The Energy Assessor shall provide the current telephone number of the Company, such as would be recorded in official documents Registered with Companies House or on official letterheads or websites associated with the Company.
+Uploading of incorrect information onto the Register by Schemes shall be deemed non-compliant with the SORs. (ii) Company Registration Number As above, but in specific connection with the Company Registration Number. (iii) Company Address Address 1 (building name/number) Address 2 Address 3 Town Postcode As above, but in specific connection with the Company Address. (iv) Company Telephone The Energy Assessor shall provide the current telephone number of the Company, such as would be recorded in official documents Registered with Companies House or on official letterheads or websites associated with the Company.
 Schemes shall treat failure to provide correct and up to date information as a breach of the Code of Conduct.
 Uploading of incorrect information onto the Register by Schemes shall be deemed non-compliant with the SORs. (v) Company Fax As above, but in specific connection with the Company Facsimile Number. (vi) Company Website As above, but in specific connection with the Company's Website Address. (vii) Company Email Address As above, but in specific connection with the Company's E-mail Address.